-

 For 'emergency' queries please directly contact Mark Kramer Music at email: ideas@mark-kramer.com or telephone: please email for telephone number

-Given this age of SPAM, only those callers/writers who kindly provide a direct phone number and email address will receive immediate attention.
+Please provide a direct phone number and email address to receive immediate attention.
 Thank you for your understanding.

 Otherwise please use the contact form which is provided below for your convenience.
 We promise to get back to you ASAP.